waltervalderrama/Sophos-Firewall/README.md

 ## Usage:
-After configuring an API connection on your Firewall using the following link https://docs.sophos.com/nsg/sophos-firewall/18.5/Help/en-us/webhelp/onlinehelp/AdministratorHelp/BackupAndFirmware/API/APIUsingAPI/index.html and having downloaded (for example from https://github.com/firehol/blocklist-ipsets.git) or built by yourself an IP list, it is possible to massively create many single IP objects, or one single IP List object on Sophos Firewall.
+After configuring an API connection on your Firewall using the following link https://docs.sophos.com/nsg/sophos-firewall/18.5/Help/en-us/webhelp/onlinehelp/AdministratorHelp/BackupAndFirmware/API/APIUsingAPI/index.html and having downloaded (for example from https://github.com/firehol/blocklist-ipsets.git), MISP or built by yourself an IP list, it is possible to massively create many single IP objects, or one single IP List object on Sophos Firewall.

 ## Feeder: